hinrikfp/KEST2VW-skila/windows-verkefni.md

 ### What are the available actions that can be taken?
 Start, Stop, Restart, Open services, search online, go to details

+### What is the current utilization of the CPU?
+0%

+### How many streams of instructions (i.e. Threads) are currently running?
+1226

+### How many Apps, Background processes, and Windows processes (i.e Processes) are currently running?
+132

+### What is the total physical memory (MB)?
+4096MB

+### What is the available physical memory (MB)?
+1300MB

+### How much physical memory (MB) is being used by the computer?
+2400MB

+### What is the link speed?
+What type of Ethernet Adapter is in use on this computer?
+100Mbps

+### What type of network connection (i.e Connection type) is in use?
+Ethernet

+### What is the IPv4 address of the PC?
+10.11.214.54

+### What effect does this have on the columns?
+Raðar forritum eftir því hversu mikið RAM er notað

+### What affect does this have on the Memory column?
+sýnir hversu mörg % af RAM hvert forrit notar

+### How could this be useful?
+til að sjá hvaða forrit eru að nota of mikið RAM

+### The listed processes are divided by categories.
+What categories are listed?
+Apps, Background processes

+### Right-click a username.
+What are the available options?
+Expand, Disconnect, Manage user accounts

+### Click the Startup tab.
+Right-click a process and list the available options below.
+Disable, Open file location, Search online, Properties

+### What type of information can you get from this list?
+Hversu lengi forritið hefur verið notað, hversu mikið net umferð forritið hefur búið til

+### Right-click a process and list the available options below.
+End task, End process tree, provide feedback, set priority, set affinity, analyze wait chain, UAC virtualization, create dump file, open file location, search online, properties, go to service

+### Why is it important for an administrator to understand how to work within the Task Manager?
+til að geta fengið upplýsingar um stýrikerfið og tölvuna

+## Lab - Working with File Explorer

+### What happened with Folder1 and Folder2 on the Desktop?
+folder 2 færðist inn í folder1

+### What is the file extension for the text document?
+.txt

+### How would you do it?
+ctrl + C og Ctrl + V